 Simon was a Zealot.
 The Zealots advocated rebellion against the hated Romans.
 Drive them out of the land.

 One was on the extreme right of the political spectrum.
-The other to the extreme left.
+The other was on the extreme left.
 One was a pacifist.
-The other a protester.
+The other was a protester.
 It would be hard to find two men who were more different.